Bruges Group (United Kingdom): 2016 Brexit referendum

-Through events, meetings, and papers, the Bruges Group played a key part in the 2016 Brexit Referendum in which 48.1 percent of validated votes (34.7 per cent of the electorate) were in favour of leaving the European Union.
+Through events, meetings, and papers, the Bruges Group played a key part in the 2016 Brexit referendum in which 51.9 percent of validated votes (37.4 per cent of the electorate) were in favour of leaving the European Union.
 Following the Leave campaign's win in the referendum, historian Andrew Roberts credited in part director Robert Oulds and the Bruges Group with keeping the popular insurgency alive over more than four decades.
 In 2019, Jacob Rees-Mogg, MP for North East Somerset and the chairman of the European Research Group, delivered a speech to the Group stating that a 'no deal' Brexit should not be 'taken off the table'.

 Outreach

 The Bruges Group regularly holds public events that advocate for looser ties with Brussels and an independent Britain.
 The group's director, Robert Oulds, is sometimes quoted in the press and makes regular appearances on TV and radio discussing European issues.
-Spokesmen for the Bruges Group have also appeared on BBC TV News, ITN; Sky News; The Daily Politics; BBC World Service; BBC R5 Live and international media outlets.
+Spokesmen for the Bruges Group have also appeared on BBC TV News, ITN; Sky News; The Daily Politics; BBC World Service; BBC Radio 5 Live and international media outlets.
 The organization regularly publishes working papers, leaflets, press releases, and interviews with politicians.

 Denis MacShane, a former Labour politician and convicted fraudster, remarked that the Bruges Group 'carries a great deal of anti-EU material but set within the bounds of reasonable discourse'.
 The Bruges Group is also sometimes asked by the media to comment on the positions and policies of the Conservative Party.

-The Bruges Group is also active on various social media platforms including Facebook, Twitter, LinkedIn, and Instagram.
+The Bruges Group is active on various social media platforms including Facebook, Twitter, LinkedIn, and Instagram.
 The group regularly posts updates and information about events, articles, and recently published blog posts, as well as relevant Brexit and EU related news.